9 times Jose Mourinho was the king at boiling p*ss: Juve, Barca, Wenger…

-By late 2018, Mourinho was extremely unpopular with many Man United fans for his dull style of football and the poor results that followed and was therefore rather grouchy, to say the least.
+By late 2018, Mourinho was extremely unpopular with many Manchester United fans for his dull style of football and the poor results that followed and was therefore rather grouchy, to say the least.
 When Ronaldo put Juventus 1-0 up in Turin, it looked like things were about to get worse for Jose.

 However, two late goals gave his side a win, and Mourinho just couldn’t resist letting off some steam.
 At full-time he walked onto the pitch, looked up at the Juve fans in the stands and cupped his ears and smirked in the most pantomime villainy way possible.

 No, he didn’t get drunk on the touchline, although we wouldn’t put it past him.
-Shortly after his antics in Turin, Mourinho’s side were drawing 0-0 with Young Boys after playing pretty terribly.
+Shortly after his antics in Turin, Mourinho’s Manchester United side were drawing 0-0 with Young Boys after playing pretty terribly.
 His days at Old Trafford seemed numbered.